EENI Global Business School

 The Chinese scientists and expert M. Bond (1987) have developed a new approach to the Intercultural Negotiation that includes traditional Asian values.
 The Confucian Dynamism means the extent to which a society shows a pragmatic future-orientation, compared to a conventional historical perspective view from a short-term perspective.

 Confucianism has significantly influenced to Peter Drucker.
-He describes the Confucian ethics as a guide to the ethics of the Organizations: “It is that has been more successful and longest running: Confucian ethics, the interdependence.”
+He describes Confucian ethics as a guide to the ethics of the Organizations: “It is that has been more successful and longest running: Confucian ethics, the interdependence.”

 Religions and Business.